LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

       create      app/assets/stylesheets/main.scss
 ```

-Now we can add methods to our controller file that was created in the generate command.
+Now we can add methods to the controller file that was created in the generate command.

-The controller, in its `answer` method defines what should happen when it is reached.
+Adding a method to the controller defines what should happen when it is reached.
 In this case, it renders some html that reads "This is the answer".

 **app/controllers/main_controller.rb**:
 ```ruby